 A dedicated storage for deliveries can help in reducing time for transporting in of goods.
 Whenever deliveries arrive, everyone knows where to put the respective items.
 On the other hand, getting items from storage will also save time as everyone knows where each ingredient is located.

 There are several strategies to keep your food fresh longer.
 One strategy is the transferring of food from a packet to food containers to help extend its shelf life.
 For example, a box of lemons can be transferred to a rattan basket with holes.
 This will prevent the lemons from spoiling fast as the holes give the lemons more “breathability”.
-In short, putting food in their proper storage can help reduce your food waste.
+In short, putting food in their proper storage can help with commercial kitchen organization and help reduce your food waste.

 Now that you’ve understood the importance of having an organized restaurant kitchen, it is time to learn some strategies on how to do it.